 Choosing Your Fabric

-For example, Venetian blinds made from plastic or metal will fare well in most parts of your home, but aluminium blinds can rust over time.
-You should also be careful installing blinds made from real wood in areas like the kitchen or bathroom that are liable to be humid.
+For example, Venetian blinds made from plastic or metal will fare well in most of your home, but aluminium blinds can rust over time.
+You should also be careful installing blinds made from natural wood in areas like the kitchen or bathroom that are liable to be humid.
 The moisture from steam or water can seep into the wood and damage it.

 If you choose to go with pleated or roller blinds, you must consider how much light you want in your home.
 If you’re installing pleated or roller blinds anywhere other than the bedroom, fabric on the sheer side is ideal.
 This way, you can have the blinds drawn while still enjoying plenty of light.